solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 ```

 So far, our plugin is just a plain go struct with no features.
-In order to provide service discovery for Gloo, our plugin needs to implement two interfaces: the [`plugins.UpstreamPlugin`](https://github.com/solo-io/gloo/blob/master//projects/gloo/pkg/plugins/plugin_interface.go#L43) and [`discovery.DiscoveryPlugin`](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/discovery/discovery.go#L21) interfaces.
+In order to provide service discovery for Gloo Edge, our plugin needs to implement two interfaces: the [`plugins.UpstreamPlugin`](https://github.com/solo-io/gloo/blob/master//projects/gloo/pkg/plugins/plugin_interface.go#L43) and [`discovery.DiscoveryPlugin`](https://github.com/solo-io/gloo/blob/master/projects/gloo/pkg/discovery/discovery.go#L21) interfaces.

 Let's add the functions necessary to implement these interfaces: